01 Feb Spiritual Healing: Using Faith in a Higher Power

 Emotional and mental health can be improved through meditation, engaging in intellectual pursuits, the creation of art, and self reflection.
 Practitioners also believe that one’s spiritual health is often related to misplaced energy in one’s soul.
 This energy can be directed through living a life of virtue and an attention to love and respect for others.
 Other helpful practices are finding a connection to one’s ancestors and various rituals with shamans including soul retrieval and power animal retrieval.

-Spiritual Healing in Connection to Beings Within The Spiritual Realm
+Spiritual Healing in Connection with Beings in the Spiritual Realm

 Using this definition of spiritual healing, our problems can be solved by fixing these disturbances in the spiritual dimension.
 One suggested method is the development of spiritual awareness through spiritual practice, which is a multi-faceted training that focuses on, among other things, prayer, meditation, positive virtue, and reduction of the ego.
 There is no one treatment for spiritual ailments as each issue has its own method of spiritual healing.
 For example, soaking one’s feet in a salt water solution may cleanse the body of “black energy” and thus reduce stress, lethargy, and other negative emotions.

-Spiritual Healing in Connection to a God-like Figure
+Spiritual Healing in Connection with a God-like Figure

 Believers of this interpretation see healing being conducted by the intervention of God or gods, also known as “divine intervention”.
-This is often referred to as “faith healing”.
+This is often referred to as “physical or faith healing”.
 This has an especially strong tradition within the Christian faith.

 The New Testament of the Holy Bible has numerous stories of the power of the Holy Spirit to heal ailments ranging from minor diseases to major problems such as blindness and invalidity or crippling injuries.
 This spiritual healing is dependent on the faith of the healed.
 Thus many preachers and healers, namely within but not limited to the Pentecostal denomination, began to base much of their services on the healing power of God through an intermediate.
 This spiritual healing has been called “laying of hands”, as practiced by such famous healers as Sam Wigglesworth, Oral Roberts, and more modernly Benny Hinn.